NextCenturyCorporation/itm-evaluation-client/README.md

       * for a supply, it's the type
       * for a threat, it's the threat_type
       * for an injury, it's the location
+18. What are `MESSAGE` actions and what are the semantics for interpreting them in the action space?
+    * Messages can be thought of as the opposite side of the coin to Events, and are similar in design.
+    * All `MESSAGE` actions and their parameters are pre-configured in the scenario; the ADM shouldn't change any properties (including `parameters`) from what they received in `get_available_actions()`.
+    * If the recipient of the message is a character in the scene, then the action's `character_id` is the recipient of the message.
+If not, then the `recipient` parameter describes the entity the ADM is addressing (taken from `EntityTypeEnum`).
+    * There are different types of messages, taken from `MessageTypeEnum`:
+      * allow: permit something to happen; may contain a `action_type` parameter
+      * ask: ask someone for permission or advice; contains an `action_type` parameter for the action the ADM is asking for permission to do; may contain an `object` parameter to signify the character_id or `EntityTypeEnum` upon whom the action is performed
+      * delegate: have the recipient make the decision; contains an `action_type` parameter the type of action the ADM is delegating
+      * deny: forbid/prevent something from happening; may contain an `object` parameter to indicate who is being denied/prevented
+      * recommend: recommend a course of action; contains an `action_type` parameter for the recommended action; may contain an `object` parameter to signify the character_id or `EntityTypeEnum` upon whom the action is performed, or possibly the thing that is being recommended if it is not an action type
+      * wait: tell the recipient to wait

 ## Updating models
 This requires JDK 8 or higher to run the gradle tool.